 There are a lot of myths about directed long-range microphones.
 You can here like they can reach distances of 100, 200 and more meters, others say that this is a myth and these numbers are commercial purposes.
 Let us try mathematically find proof and see the real situation.

-Introduction to long range microphones
+Introduction to long-range microphones

-So we can say, that directed microphones must have:
+So we can say that directed microphones must have:

-Types directional microphones
+Types of long-range directional microphones

 Flat with Phase grid;

-Microphones with running wave;
+Microphones with a running wave;

-The bigger diameter of mirror is the bigger amplification may be reached.
-Other sounds coming from different angles aren’t amplified much by this effect because of different phases of each reflections in focal point.
-Parabolic microphone has high sensitivity, but directivity isn’t very high.
+The bigger diameter of the mirror is the more significant amplification may be reached.
+Different sounds coming from different angles aren’t amplified much by this effect because of various phases of each reflection in the focal point.
+The parabolic microphone has high sensitivity, but the directivity isn’t very high.

-Flat directed microphones
+Flat directed microphones with phase grid

 Microphones with running wave

-Main part of this microphone is a waveguide pipe with diameter 10 â€“ 30mm with special cells located over all length of pipe.
-It is obvious that that sound incoming into each hole will be added with same phase.
-If sound is incoming with different angle then the phase in each hole will differ because of different sound speed inside pipe would result in loosing its power.
+The central part of this microphone is a waveguide pipe with diameter 10mm to 30mm with individual cells located along the pipeline.
+The sound incoming into each hole will be added with the same phase.
+If the sound is incoming with a different angle, then the phase in each hole will differ because of varying sound speed inside the pipe would result in losing its power.

-Comparing directional microphones
+Comparing long-range directional microphones

 Directional microphones can be compared by working distance by common conditions.
-For open area with independent noise direction working distance R is related with:
+For an open area with independent noise direction working distance R is related with:

-spectral SNR in the output of microphone q;
+spectral SNR in the output of microphone (q);

-spectral speech level Ss;
+spectral speech level (Ss);

-spectral acoustic noise level Sn;
+spectral acoustic noise level (Sn);

 where G – direction coefficient of microphone(dB), Sp – microphone sensitivity threshold(dB).

-Coefficient G can be calculated by formula:
+Coefficient G can be calculated by the formula: